Currently, these are the charities benefiting from Embrace the Difference® in Western New York.

 Please visit our website at www.rmhcwny.org or call 883.1177 to learn more about other ways you can support the Ronald McDonald House!

-The mission of Roswell Park Cancer Institute (RPCI) is to understand, prevent and cure cancer.
-RPCI, founded in 1898, was one of the first cancer centers in the country to be named a National Cancer Institute-designated comprehensive cancer center and remains the only facility with this designation in Upstate New York.
+The mission of Roswell Park Comprehensive Cancer Center (RPCCC) is to understand, prevent and cure cancer.
+RPCCC, founded in 1898, was one of the first cancer centers in the country to be named a National Cancer Institute-designated comprehensive cancer center and remains the only facility with this designation in Upstate New York.

 The Institute is a member of the prestigious National Comprehensive Cancer Network, an alliance of the nation’s leading cancer centers; maintains affiliate sites; and is a partner in national and international collaborative programs.